arturbosch/kdit/README.md

 Ctrl+T - New tab
 Ctrl+W - Close current tab
 Ctrl+H - Open a help tab
+Ctrl+E - Switch to project explorer if a project is open

 Ctrl+O - Open a file
 Ctrl+Shift+O - Open a project (Not supported yet)